jonathonparker21-rgb/ogdeliveries/README.md

 ```

 If you prefer the Pages dashboard, create a new project, select this repository, set the build output directory to `.`, and use `npm run deploy` (or `wrangler pages deploy .`) for the deployment command.
 This avoids the deprecated `wrangler versions upload` workflow entirely.

+### If you see `Missing entry-point to Worker script or to assets directory`

+This appears when a deploy command (for example `wrangler deploy`) does not see either a Worker entry file (`main`) or a static assets bucket.
+The `wrangler.toml` here declares a `[site]` bucket of `.` so static assets are always available.
+Make sure you are deploying from the repository root and using one of the supported commands above so Wrangler picks up the bucket path.

 ### If you see `Workers Sites does not support uploading versions through wrangler versions upload`